signalstickers/backend/README.md

 ## Initializing a dev env

-1. Create an admin account: `./signalstickers/manage.py createsuperuser`
+1. Create an admin account: `./signalstickers/manage.py createsuperuser` ;
 2. Import some stickers: copy/paste some stickers from the [old YML format](https://github.com/signalstickers/stickers/blob/master/src/stickers.yml), save them in a file, and import them: `./signalstickers/manage.py import_from_yml path/to/file.yml` .
-We recommend that you import only ~20, as this process is slow.
+We recommend that you import only ~20, as this process is slow;
+3. Start the dev server with `./signalstickers/manage.py runserver` ;
+4. Navigate to `http://localhost:<PORT>/admin` and log in.

 ## Production